 - Strive to offer fair and competitive pay, work-life balance, and working conditions

 - Acknowledge and appreciate early milestones – even if it’s just onboarding completion – as part of a regular hotel staff meeting agenda

-Setting your employees up for success will make training them much easier – which in turn will allow them to thrive in your business and stay long term.
+Setting your employees up for success will make managing them much easier – which in turn will allow them to thrive in your business and stay long term.